Table of Contents

 Staffing and recruiting agencies are always on the lookout for great talent.
 It may be beneficial to include the contact information of a couple of placement firms to help get the employees’ job search started.
 Some organizations even hire staffing firms to help laid-off employees find jobs.
 This is not only taking responsibility and showing care to your employees but can decrease unemployment premiums.

-Let’s not be like Garg.
-HR professionals and business leaders can avoid negative employee responses and public backlash by taking a different route.
+HR professionals and business leaders can avoid negative employee responses and public backlash by handling layoffs the right way.
 Here are a few tips for announcing layoffs:

 Lead With Empathy

-HR leaders, here’s where you step in.
-Help your leaders deliver bad news with empathy.
+HR, help your leaders deliver bad news with empathy.
 Thank employees for their contributions.
+Ask them how you can best support them, and provide opportunities for them to voice their concerns and ask questions.
 Do not insult their intelligence or humanity by suggesting the company will be better off without them.

 “There is never an easy way to deliver bad news.
 However, there are best practices to help ease the shock impact to employees.
 First, prep the managers for what is going to happen or be said, let them know the details as much as possible so they can be prepared to help their teams when they receive the news. . . .
 It is our job to make the landing as soft, smooth, and humane as possible.” – Kelly Loudermilk